GeoStat-Framework/PyKrige/README.md

 Kriging Toolkit for Python

-Currently, the code supports two-dimensional ordinary and universal kriging.
+The code supports two-dimensional ordinary and universal kriging as well as three-dimensional ordinary kriging.
 The universal kriging code currently supports regional-linear, point-logarithmic, and external drift terms.
-Ordinary and universal kriging are separated into two classes.
+Standard variogram models (linear, power, spherical, gaussian, exponential) are built in, but custom variogram models can also be used with the code.
+Three-dimensional ordinary kriging, two-dimensional ordinary kriging, and two-dimensional universal kriging are separated into three classes.
 Examples of their uses are shown below.
 The code also includes a module that contains functions that should be useful in working with ASCII grid files (*.asc).

 PyKrige is on PyPi, so installation is as simple as typing the following into a command line.
 ```shell